CGIAR-SPIA/Ethiopia-adoption-report-2020/README.md

 # Ethiopia-adoption-report-2020
-Replication package for Ethiopia's “Shining a Brighter Light” report on CGIAR-related adoption and diffusion
+Welcome to this repository, which contains the replication files for "Shining a Brighter Light: Evidence on Adoption and Diffusion of CGIAR-Related Innovations in Ethiopia'.
+This repository provides the code and supporting data needed to reproduce the tables and figures in the Ethiopia synthesis report.
+The repo includes: data scripts
+Outputs